History of the Kaiser Permanente School of Anesthesia

 The outstanding education that Kaiser Permanente School of Anesthesia offers was an impetus for the Kaiser Permanente Anesthesia Technologist program.
 In 2010, Kaiser Permanente School of Anesthesia, in conjunction with Pasadena City College, accepted their first anesthesia technician class.
 The program is the first Associate degree anesthesia technician program in the country.
 Its first Anesthesia technician class graduated in 2011.

-Kaiser Permanente School of Anesthesia is committed to lifelong learning and, in 2012, supported the California coalition (California State University Fullerton, California State University Long Beach and California State University Los Angeles) with offering the Doctorate of Nursing Practice degree.
+Kaiser Permanente School of Anesthesia is committed to lifelong learning and, in 2012, supported the Southern California Doctor of Nursing Practice Consortium (California State University Fullerton, California State University Long Beach, and California State University Los Angeles) with offering the post-master's Doctor of Nursing Practice degree.
 Its first cohort graduated in 2014.
+In fall 2018, the KPSA program instituted the 3-year entry into practice BSN-DNP, graduating its first class in 2021.

 The Kaiser Permanente School of Anesthesia prides itself in its success throughout the years through strategic partnerships.